abdullahnauman2/ads-gemini-function-calling/README.md

 simple function calling demo that answers questions by querying json data

-see `data/ads-data.json` for fake data
+see `data/ads-data.json` for sample data

 ## run locally